Average Food Cost Percentage by Restaurant Type (2026)

 Coffee shop / café: 28-35%

 Espresso has 8-10% food cost.
 Pastries 35-45%.
 Lunch items 30-40%.
-The mix determines blended food cost.
+Your blended number is just whatever mix of those you actually sell.
 A 70% espresso operation runs 22-26% blended.
-A 40% espresso operation runs 32-36%.
+Drop the espresso share to 40% and you’re at 32-36%.
+The drinks are where the margin lives.

 Bakery: 25-32%